Effects of Prenatal Cannabis Use

 - Unlike hyperemesis gravidarum, CHS often is associated with intractable emesis relieved by frequent hot bathing or shower and is ultimately treated by abstaining from cannabis for at least 2 weeks.

-There is inadequate counseling on cannabis use in pregnancy.19 ACOG recommends providers ask all women about their use of substances, including cannabis, before conception or in early pregnancy.
+There is inadequate counseling on cannabis use in pregnancy.24 ACOG recommends providers ask all patients about their use of substances, including cannabis, before conception or in early pregnancy.
 This can be a standard set of questions asked of all patients as part of the detailed initial prenatal intake visit.
-Providers should consider a harm reduction approach when abstinence is not realistic to mitigate potential maternal and neonatal risks by educating patients on cannabis effects during pregnancy and lactation.20
+Providers should consider a harm reduction approach when abstinence is not realistic to mitigate potential maternal and neonatal risks by educating patients on cannabis effects during pregnancy and lactation.25

 Cannabis use during pregnancy may be associated with serious perinatal adverse effects, with no known safe or beneficial level of cannabis exposure during pregnancy.
 Some studies are limited by methodologic issues, small sample sizes, lack of confirmatory testing, and difficulty controlling for confounders.
 Additionally, the amount and potency of cannabis was variable and often imprecisely defined.
 Most studies focused on smoked cannabis rather than other delivery methods, and THC in older studies is less potent than current formulations.
 Providers should be nonjudgmental when asking patients about cannabis use, preferably as part of the routine intake information gathering at the initial prenatal visit.
 Providers should use a shared, decision-making approach with the patient, discussing potential adverse effects of cannabis use in pregnancy, limitations of safety data, and offer support and harm reduction advice when abstinence is not realistic.

 Suggested citation: Prewitt K, Lo J, Ryan K. Effects of prenatal cannabis use.
-The Systematically Testing the Evidence on Marijuana Project; 2022. https://www.cannabisevidence.org/clinician-resources/clinician-briefs/effects-of-prenatal-cannabis-use/
+The Systematically Testing the Evidence on Marijuana Project; 2022; revised March 2023. https://www.cannabisevidence.org/clinician-resources/clinician-briefs/effects-of-prenatal-cannabis-use/

 Download the Brief